 How to Apply

-- Meet with the Study Abroad Advisor in Craven 3200 to determine if you are eligible
+- Meet with the Study Abroad Advisor in Administrative 3200 to determine if you are eligible for this program.

 - Submit a photcopy of your passport along with your medical disclosure form, personal conduct agreement, air travel release form, and later on, proof of travel medical insurance to the Study Abroad Advisor.